-Apple has switched from Intel-based processors to its silicon-based M1 chip.
-There are a few setup processes for Mac M1 users who want to run Windows software.
-Despite appearing complex, Windows software runs fine on the M1-powered Macs with the right configuration.
+Apple switched from Intel-based processors to silicon-based M1 chips.
+There are several setup processes for Mac M1 users who want to run Windows software.
+Although it looks complicated, the Windows software runs fine with proper configuration on Macs with M1s.

-To ensure better integration of its software and hardware, Apple designed its System-on-a-Chip (SoC) hardware.
-As a result of the tight integration between hardware and software, the M1 chip outperforms its Intel-based counterparts by a wide margin.
+To ensure better integration between software and hardware, Apple developed System-on-a-Chip (SoC) hardware Due to the tight hardware and software integration, the M1 chip is far superior to Intel-based chips.

-In the past, Apple’s Boot Camp made it easier to install Windows 10 on a Mac.
-Boot Camp does not work on M1 Macs, so alternative solutions are required.
+In the past, Apple’s Boot Camp made it easy to install Windows 10 on your Mac.
+Boot Camp doesn’t work on M1 Macs, need another solution.

 3 Best Ways to Run Windows Software on Mac M1